Peace44/PrimeOrbit/README.md

 3. Use CMake for building both the main executable and the unit tests.
 4. Demonstrate clean code structure, test coverage, and good use of version control (Git).

+PrimeOrbit includes **two core classes**:
+- `PrimeChecker`: Determines if a number is prime.
+- `PrimeFactorizer`: Decomposes a number into its prime factors.

+Among these, the **`PrimeFactorizer` class** is the most crucial as it powers both the prime factor decomposition and the primality test indirectly through its methods.

 ---

 ## Features